ncb000gt/node-es/README.md

 `es.multiSearch(options, queries, callback)`

-##### Percolate

-Requires `_index` be specified either via lib config or via options when calling the operation.

-`es.percolate(options, doc, callback)`

-Requires `_index` be specified either via lib config or via options when calling the operation.
-Also requires `_id`, but this must be specified via options.

-`es.registerPercolator(options, query, callback)`

-Requires `_index` be specified either via lib config or via options when calling the operation.
-Also requires `_id`, but this must be specified via options.

-`es.unregisterPercolator(options, callback)`

 ##### Search

 Requires `_index` be specified either via lib config or via options when calling the operation.